-The board charter was reviewed during the 2023 fiscal year - but no changes were made.
+The board charter was reviewed during the 2024 fiscal year - but no changes were made.

 - Board gender diversity much progress has been made with Exco achieving 29% women representation on the board in 2021.
-However, with Paul E. Riganelli's departure this year, a second vacancy on the board exists.
-It is expected that once these vacancies are eventually filled, further improvement in board diversity will take place.
-The Board Diversity & Renewal Policy was adopted in order to further improve gender and ethnic diversity on the Exco board. - Ethnic diversity since Exco's formation in 1952 by the Robbins family it has embraced ethnic diversity at all levels of the organization.
+The Board Diversity & Renewal Policy was adopted in order to further improve gender and ethnic diversity on the Exco board.
+If a vacancy on the board exists, further improvement in board diversity will be a consideration when evaluating future candidates for the board. - Ethnic diversity since Exco's formation in 1952 by the Robbins family, it has embraced ethnic diversity at all levels of the organization.
 This deep pool of diverse cultural talent has been key to Exco's ability to embrace global markets and expand its geographic footprint throughout Central and South America as well as north Africa and Asia.
 In the year Exco continued to formalize a methodology to quantify the extent of diversity in its global operations.
-More detail with respect to Exco's diversity progress in this regard can be found in Exco's 2023 Sustainability Report.
+More detail with respect to Exco's diversity progress in this regard can be found in Exco's Sustainability Report.

 - Orientation of new directors is accomplished by: - o ensuring new directors attend various Exco plants and meet local management. - o local management attending board meetings and presenting their budgets and financial results to the board - o providing opportunities to question both senior executives and local business unit managers - o Given that Exco's directors are accomplished business executives, certified accountants or otherwise highly educated and are generally engaged in the broader business community Exco does not have a formal continuous education policy. - Several years ago, Exco adopted a director equity ownership requirement to better align director financial interests with those of our shareholders.
 We require all directors to spend on the purchase of our common shares an amount equal to two times the annual board cash retainer (2 X \$60,000) within four years from the later of: a) the introduction of this requirement (July 29, 2020) or b) the election of the director.
-At the present time all five directors have achieved this ownership requirement.
+At the present time, five of six directors have achieved the ownership requirement.
+Mr. Skudutis has until February 2028 to meet this requirement.